Business and Human Rights

 Employee Education about Business and Human Rights

 The Kawasaki Group has conducted e-learning for employees about business and human rights since fiscal 2020.
-This training program covers an overview of international norms regarding human rights and labor, and information on global trends, as well as explanations on the responsibilities required of companies regarding business and human rights, and on the Kawasaki Group’s initiatives.
-The target participants were mainly employees in charge of sustainability or human resources from domestic Group companies, totaling 191 participants in fiscal 2020 and 13,245 in fiscal 2021.
+This training includes an overview of international norms relating to human rights and labor, an explanation of the responsibilities required of companies in relation to business and human rights in light of global trends, and an explanation of the Group’s human rights policies and initiatives.
+In fiscal 2023, the training was conducted for domestic Group employees, and 10,336 employees participated.

 Harassment Prevention

 In addition to the Compliance Reporting and Consultation System, which employees can use when they have experienced or witnessed harassment, since fiscal 2014 we have maintained consultation points, operated by the Human Resources Division, that employees, including temporary staff, can use.
-As necessary, we also hold meetings with employees seeking advice or help through either system and respond fairly to incidents while remaining committed to respecting their privacy.
+As necessary, we hold meetings with employees seeking advice or help through either system and respond fairly to incidents while remaining committed to respecting their privacy.
+Since fiscal 2019, we have also begun operation of an external consultation point that employees of Kawasaki can access for consultation regarding issues related to harassment and mental health.
+If conduct constituting harassment is determined to have occurred, the offending employee is subject to disciplinary measures pursuant to the rules of employment, taking into consideration the degree of severity and other factors.

 Right to Organize and Right to Collective Bargaining